survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 };
 ```

+T> You can include `react-dom` entries at `parts.extractBundles` to push it to the vendor bundle assuming you refer to packages by their name.

 ### Setting Up Application

 Compared to the earlier implementation, the basic idea is the same on application side.
 This time, however, something known as `AppContainer` provided by *react-hot-loader* has to be used.
 It performs the patching during development.
 To attach it to the application, adjust as follows: